olorunfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6- script to create local variable.
 7- script to create glolbal variable.
 8- script to add to the value of a existing environment variable.
+9- script to print the result of the division of two environment variables.